LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsubsection{SSD/NVM}

-Different from traditional hard disks that only support efficient sequential I/Os, new storage devices such as solid-state drives (SSDs) and non-volatile memories (NVMs) support efficient random I/Os as well.
+Different from traditional hard disks, which only support efficient sequential I/Os, new storage devices such as solid-state drives (SSDs) and non-volatile memories (NVMs) support efficient random I/Os as well.
 NVMs further provide efficient byte-addressable random accesses with persistence guarantees.

 The FD-tree~\cite{fd-tree2010} uses a similar design to LSM-trees to reduce random writes on SSDs.
 One major difference is that the FD-tree exploits fractional cascading~\cite{fractional-cascading1986} to improve query performance instead of Bloom filters.
 For the component at each level, the FD-tree additionally stores fence pointers that point to each page at the next level.
-For example in \reffigure{fig:fd-tree}, the pages at level $2$ are pointed by fence pointers with keys 1, 27, 51, 81 at level 1.
+For example in \reffigure{fig:fd-tree}, the pages at level $2$ are pointed at by fence pointers with keys 1, 27, 51, 81 at level 1.
 After performing a binary search at level 0, a query can follow these fence pointers to traverse all of the levels.
 However, this design introduces additional complexity to merges.
 When the component at level $L$ is merged into level $L+1$, all of the previous levels $0$ to $L-1$ must be merged as well to rebuild the fence pointers.
-Moreover, a query still needs to perform disk I/Os when searching for non-existent keys, which can be mostly avoided by using Bloom filters.
-For these reasons, modern LSM implementations tend to prefer Bloom filters rather than fractional cascading.
+Moreover, a point lookup still needs to perform disk I/Os when searching for non-existent keys, which can be mostly avoided by using Bloom filters.
+For these reasons, modern LSM-tree implementations prefer Bloom filters rather than fractional cascading\footnote{RocksDB~\cite{rocksdb} supports a limited form of fractional cascading by maintaining the set of overlapping SSTables at the adjacent next level for each SSTable.
+These pointers are used to narrow down the search range when locating specific SSTables during point lookups.}.

 The FD+tree~\cite{fd+tree2012} improves the merge process of the FD-tree~\cite{fd-tree2010}.
 In the FD-tree, when a merge happens from level $0$ to level $L$, new components at levels $0$ to $L$ must be created, which will temporarily double the disk space.
-To address this, during a merge operation, the FD+tree incrementally activates the new components and reclaims pages from the old components that are not used by any queries.
+To address this, during a merge operation, the FD+tree incrementally activates the new components and reclaims pages from the old components that are not used by any active queries.